rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 actual output with what the "correct" output would have been, and then changing its weights and biases to get closer to the correct output.
 If repeated many times with a large amount of training data, the neural network can reliably give outputs following some intended pattern.
-In our case, the input will be a position on a chessboard, and the output will be a number representing who is currently winning the game and by how much (the evaluation).
+In our case, the input will be 64 numbers – each representing a different square on a chessboard – plus one number representing which side's turn it is to move.
+The output will be a number representing who is currently winning the game and by how much (the evaluation).

 In all engines, the neural network will be trained in the same way: the engine plays a game against itself, storing every position seen during the game, and